HuyaneMatsu/hata/docs/ref/discord/ActivityRich.md

 - type : `int` (unix time in milliseconds)
 - default : `0`

-Tells, when the status was created.
+When the status was created.

 ### `details`

 - type : `str`
 - default : `''` (empty string)

-Tells, what the player is currently doing.
+What the player is currently doing.

 > Bound to `ACTIVITY_FLAG&0b00000000000000010` (details).